danielharrell/SumLect2015/Lost_Idea_LA.md

 which we might keep in mind for the rest of my discussion, is that we have forgotten how to defend liberal education in a way that can be taken seriously, rather than just rhetorically.
-But there is another way to put this, in light of my account in Part One: which is that once we forget the idea of a liberal art, by making liberal education a matter of something other than content, we forget how to show that liberal education provides an answer to the question of what it means to be educated, even for those who give a different answer.
-We forget how to show that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
-But there is a final formulation of the answer, which will be my suggestion at the end of Part Two: once we forget the idea of a liberal art, we forget what it means to be free.
+Or to put this in terms of my account in Part One, we have forgotten how to show that liberal education provides an answer to the question of what it means to be educated, even for those who give a different answer.
+We have forgotten how to show that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
+But I can put this answer one final way, which will be my suggestion by the end of Part Two: Once we forget the idea of a liberal art, we forget what it means to be free.

 To begin to see all this, I want to return to the basic set of skills, again separated from subjects, that it is claimed